-- Identification of biomarkers in TABs whose quantification may allow to predict at diagnosis patients' response to glucocorticoids and tocilizumab. - Stratification of GCA patients according to molecular signatures in TABs and correlation of such signatures to the clinical characteristics of patients. - Validation of the potential predictors and signatures.
+- Identification of biomarkers in temporal artery biopsies (TABs) whose quantification may allow to predict at diagnosis patients' response to glucocorticoids (GCs) and tocilizumab (TCZ). - Stratification of GCA patients according to molecular signatures in TABs and correlation of such signatures to the clinical characteristics of patients.